Jobber vs. Workiz (2026): Which Field Service Platform Fits Your Shop?

 Jobber

 Jobber’s quoting module is one of its strongest features.
-You can build detailed line-item quotes, include optional add-ons that customers can approve or decline, attach photos, and send a branded quote link for client approval.
+You build detailed line-item quotes.
+Include optional add-ons that customers can approve or decline.
+Attach photos.
+Send a branded quote link for client approval.
 The approval-to-job conversion is clean.
-For trades where a single job might involve multiple phases or materials, this depth matters.
+For trades where a single job involves multiple phases or materials, this depth matters.

 Invoicing is equally solid.
-Batch invoicing, automatic invoice generation on job completion, and a built-in client portal where customers can view and pay online all work smoothly.
+Batch invoicing, automatic invoice generation on job completion, and a built-in client portal all work smoothly.
+Customers can view and pay online.
 Deposit requests and progress billing are available on higher tiers.

 Workiz

-Workiz handles quoting and invoicing competently, but the module is oriented toward simpler, faster transactions.
-If your average ticket is a $150 appliance service call or a $200 junk removal job, Workiz’s invoicing flow is actually faster than Jobber’s — fewer steps to get to paid.
-The in-app payment processing and the ability to collect payment directly on a call (through the phone system) are genuinely useful for high-volume, low-complexity work.
+Workiz handles quoting and invoicing well.
+The module is oriented toward simpler, faster transactions.
+If your average ticket is a $150 appliance service call or a $200 junk removal job, Workiz’s invoicing flow is actually faster than Jobber’s.
+Fewer steps to get to paid.
+In-app payment processing and the ability to collect payment directly on a call are genuinely useful for high-volume, low-complexity work.

 Where Workiz falls short is quote complexity.
-Multi-phase projects or quotes with numerous configurable options are a worse experience here than in Jobber.
+Multi-phase projects or quotes with numerous configurable options work better in Jobber.

 Does Workiz Have a Built-In Phone System?

 Yes — and this is where Workiz separates itself most clearly from Jobber.
-It is not a subtle difference.
+This is not a subtle difference.

 Workiz includes a native business phone system built directly into the platform.
 This isn’t a third-party integration or a VoIP add-on you configure separately.
-Calls come into Workiz, and the system automatically pulls up customer history, open jobs, and account notes the moment the phone rings.
+Calls come into Workiz.
+The system automatically pulls up customer history, open jobs, and account notes the moment the phone rings.
 You can record calls, track which marketing source the caller came from, see missed calls in the same dashboard as your jobs, and convert a call to a booked job in seconds.

 For locksmith, appliance repair, and HVAC shops where inbound phone volume drives revenue, this is a material operational advantage.
 You stop losing calls in the gap between your phone system and your CRM.
-Call recording alone — useful for training and dispute resolution — is something most competitors charge extra for or don’t offer at all.
+Call recording alone is useful for training and dispute resolution.
+Most competitors charge extra for this or don’t offer it.

 Jobber does not have a native phone system.
-Its communication tools are solid but conventional: two-way SMS, automated job reminders, client notifications, and a client hub for online communication are included at appropriate tiers.
-If phone volume matters to your business, you’ll be stitching together Jobber with a separate VoIP provider — manual logging, no automatic call-to-job linking, and an extra monthly bill.
+Its communication tools are solid but conventional: two-way SMS, automated job reminders, client notifications, and a client hub are included at appropriate tiers.
+If phone volume matters to your business, you’ll stitch together Jobber with a separate VoIP provider.
+Manual logging.
+No automatic call-to-job linking.
+An extra monthly bill.

 What Automation and Marketing Features Do They Offer?

-Workiz has solid automation for its core workflows — automated booking confirmations, follow-up texts, and review requests — but it’s less configurable at the edges.
-Where Workiz’s automation genuinely shines is inside the phone system: automatic call logging, missed-call text-back, and call source attribution feed directly into your job pipeline without any manual setup.
+Workiz has solid automation for its core workflows — automated booking confirmations, follow-up texts, and review requests.
+But it’s less customizable at the edges.
+Where Workiz’s automation shines is inside the phone system: automatic call logging, missed-call text-back, and call source attribution feed directly into your job pipeline without manual setup.

 How Do the Mobile Apps Compare?